virgotagle/makersplace-profiles-scraper/README.md

-# JustWatch Web Scraper
+# makersplace Web Scraper
-A simple Python Application for scraping Shows from [JustWatch](https://www.justwatch.com/).
+A simple Node Application for scraping data from [JustWatch](https://makersplace.com/).